sofianeazogagh/knn/ARTIFACT-EVALUATION.md

 - dataset : cancer
 - k values : [3,5]
 - d values (model sizes) : [10,40,50]
-- test size : 1
+- test size (number of tested model points): 1
 - number of repetitions : 10

 The results are displayed in the console after the computation is finished.
 Note that a key file named `PrivateKey4` will be generated the first time you run the project.
 This file contains all the keys needed to run the project.
 You can allow more verbose output by changing the macro `VERBOSE` in the `knn/src/main.rs` file.